liuweihanty/ChIP_analysis_tutorial/README.md

     **You don't need to modify anything for this script** <br>

     **Note:** <br>
     This tutorial uses p=0.1 for MACS2 peak calling, this is because the downstream [IDR](https://github.com/nboley/idr) workflow requires a loose significance threshold.
 IDR find consensus peaks across two biological replicates.
 It's best to use IDR if you have replicates.
-If you just have one rep (eg for a pilot study), since you are not using IDR in this case, you can set q=0.1 etc for MACS2 for an actual robust significance threshold.<br>
+If you just have one rep (eg for a pilot study), since you are not using IDR in this case, you can modify the code and use q value q=0.1 etc for MACS2 for a robust significance threshold.<br>

 * ### Run the job
     *change directory to the scripts folder that contains your job_submission.sh and run_job.sh file, type in ``` chmod +x * ```, this give execution rights to your scripts <br>
-    * type in ```./job_submission.sh``` and the job should start to run
+    * type in ```sbatch ./job_submission.sh``` and the job should start to run

 * ### IDR analysis (If you chose to run macs2)